apache/trafficserver/doc/arch/cache/cache-arch.en.rst

 Disk writes to cache are handled through an *aggregation buffer*.
 There is one for each :cpp:class:`Vol` instance.
 To minimize the number of system calls data is written to disk in units of roughly :ref:`target fragment size
 <target-fragment-size>` bytes.
 The algorithm used is simple - data is piled up in the aggregation buffer until no more
-will fit without going over the targer fragment size, at which point the buffer is written to disk and the volume directory entries for objects with data in the buffer are updated with the actual disk locations for those objects (which are determined by the write to disk action).
+will fit without going over the target fragment size, at which point the buffer is written to disk and the volume directory entries for objects with data in the buffer are updated with the actual disk locations for those objects (which are determined by the write to disk action).
 After the buffer is written it is cleared and process repeats.
 There is a special lookup table for the aggregation buffer so that object lookup can find cache data in that memory.